Acting As We Say And Saying As We Are

-Category: World Politics Hits: 2How Do We Look From the Other Side?
+Category: World Politics Hits: 10How Do We Look From the Other Side?

 There are two aspects of the theory of just war, jus ad bellum, or the justice of any given war, and jus in bello, referring to just conduct in the waging of war.
 There may be an overlooked analogy for American diplomacy.